 1. Our Top Pick: Orvis Men’s Toughshell Waterproof Upland Jacket

 This is a really good one for bad weather, its’ windproof and waterproof with a drawstring hood.
 It even has waterproof zippers.
 Really stands up to the elements.

 It’s got a rugged tough shell which is really thick, and is puncture- and tear-resistant.
 The lower back sleeve, front, and back yoke are reinforced with highly abrasion-resistant fabric so you can be assured of protection from thorns and briars.

 In terms of mobility and freedom of movement, you’ve got stretch fabric on the main body and articulated elbows, so you’re unrestricted.

-It has an expandable game pouch, which lies real low when not needed, like if you were wearing a hunting vest underneath.
+It has an expandable game pouch, which lies real low when not needed, like if you were wearing an ammo vest or bird carrier underneath.

 The fit is nice, and there’s plenty of pockets to stash your gear and shells, or to keep your hands warm.
 We especially like the magnetic closures on some of the pockets.